Submit to Aivyx Hub

 MCP Server Schema

-description = "Brief description of what this MCP server does"
+"description": "Brief description of what this MCP server does",

-API_KEY = { required = true, description = "API key for the service" }
+"description": "API key for the service"

 Agent Template Schema